 Explore these resources to reuse, repurpose and recycle art and craft supplies:

 art and design materials

-provides surplus & outdated architectural and interior design samples for teachers, artists, students and arts educators at semi-annual exchanges in Chicago.
+provides free surplus & outdated architectural and interior design samples for teachers, artists, students and arts educators at semi-annual exchanges in Chicago.
 Look for interesting fabric, wallpaper, tile, glass, metal, carpet, laminates and more.
 They also have binders, books, matboard and foamcore.

 accepts art supplies, office supplies and other materials, then donates them to Chicago teachers.